-Whichever inventories a person uses, they will learn a lot about themselves.
+Whichever inventory a person uses, they will learn a lot about themselves.
 However, they are not error-proof as they are self-reporting (you answer the questions as truthfully as you decide) and are therefore best used as indicators rather than as definitive.
-The various factors identified by the personality inventories are used to assist a person in choosing a career that they will find personally satisfying and fulfilling, and they have much success in doing this.
+The various factors identified by the personality inventories are used to assist a person in choosing a career that they will find personally satisfying and fulfilling, and that they will find success in doing.

 The process of discovering your strengths is one of reflection and self-assessment – various exercises are used to identify skills you like using, achievements you are proud of, roles you enjoy, and the type of people you like working with.
 To get a more objective view of your strengths, you can also ask your family, friends and colleagues what they see as your strengths.
 The exercise, Your Reflected Best Self, is one way of accomplishing this.